Injuries in Warehouse and Storage Facilities

 According to the United States Bureau of Labor Statistics, the years between 2006 and 2009 averaged nearly 20 fatalities of employees working in warehouses or storage facilities.
 There are thousands of injuries in this field every year, with about 6 – 8% of workers suffering some documented harm.
 There are some inherent risks in warehouse and storage work, and it is important that if you are injured while working such a job that you get the workers’ compensation assistance that you need.

-If you were injured while working in a warehouse or storage facility, it may be of benefit to you to have an experienced Raleigh workers’ compensation lawyer fighting for a just and speedy resolution of your claim.
+If you were injured while working in a warehouse or storage facility, it may be of benefit to you to have an experienced Morehead City workers’ compensation lawyer fighting for a just and speedy resolution of your claim.
 Contact the Law Office of Sam Scudder, at 919-851-3311 today to speak with one of our understanding and experienced attorneys.

 Types of Warehouse Injuries